Table of Contents

 Can you plug headphones into a guitar?

-Not directly no. In order to use headphones with an electric guitar, you will need an amplifier made for this application.
+Not directly no. To use headphones with an electric guitar, you will need an amplifier made for this.
 These can be specifically made for headphones or an amplifier that offers the correct connection.